DeroPlayz/Yeah/README.md

 # Welcome to an unfinished game!

 ## Player Data
 As a player, you will have various values.
-By the way, if you thought this was a manual, this is your warning that this is just me talking about the program itself.
+By the way, this is gonna be a manual and me just talking about the development sorta.

 ### Name
 The name of your character.
 Fairly self explanatory.